 Upholders tend to do well in this kind of program.
 In fact, just about any program, curriculum, device, and so on will work fairly well for Upholders, because meeting outer and inner expectations comes more easily for them.

 The Four Tendencies vary in the number of members.
 The largest Tendency, for both men and women, is Obliger.
 It's the one that the greatest number of people belong to, so any program or group should take that fact into account.
 Next largest is Questioner.
 Most people are Obligers or Questioners.
 The smallest Tendency is Rebel, and just slightly larger is Upholder.

 Programs like Weight Watchers can take these differences among the Four Tendencies into account.
-For example, read here about how Dr. Judson Brewer is tailoring his eating program to take into account the Four Tendencies.

 Have you tried Weight Watchers, or similar programs?
 I'd be especially interested to hear from Obligers.